MetaAstronaut/vadim-group-website-v2/src/content/pages/home-repairs.md

 ---

 ### HOW WE WORK

-# Our Repair Process
+## How Our Repair Process Works

 A transparent, step-by-step workflow designed to deliver consistent, high-quality results.

-1. **Consultation & Assessment** — We review the problem, inspect the area, and discuss your goals.
+1. **Consultation & Estimate** — We assess needs, review photos, and provide clear estimates with no hidden fees
-2. **Detailed Estimate** — Clear, itemized pricing with no hidden fees.
-3. **Scheduling & Planning** — Flexible scheduling, punctual arrival, efficient preparation.
+2. **Scheduling & Planning** — Flexible scheduling with realistic timelines.
+We respect your time
-4. **Expert Execution** — Clean, precise work using proper materials and methods.
+3. **Expert Execution** — Professional work with quality materials and attention to detail
-5. **Inspection & Cleanup** — We check our work thoroughly and leave the space clean.
+4. **Inspection & Cleanup** — Thorough inspection and complete cleanup of your space
-6. **Final Walkthrough** — Review results together and answer any questions.
-7. **Warranty & Follow-Up** — We stand behind our work and remain available if anything arises.
+5. **Walkthrough & Warranty** — Final review, questions answered, and warranty-backed work

 ---

-### FAQ
+### QUESTIONS & ANSWERS
-# Frequently Asked Questions
+# Home Repair FAQs

-**How quickly can you respond to a repair request?**
+**How quickly can you respond to a home repair request in the Orlando area?**
-Most standard home repairs are scheduled within a few business days.
-For urgent issues, we offer priority scheduling and respond as fast as possible.
+Most standard home repairs in the Orlando and Lake Nona area are scheduled within a few business days.
+For urgent issues (leaks, water damage, safety concerns), we offer priority scheduling and aim to respond as quickly as possible.

-**Do you provide free estimates?**
+**Do you provide free home repair estimates?**
+Yes — free estimates are available.
+Send photos and a short description via WhatsApp, and we typically respond within a few business hours with a clear estimate.

+**Can you help diagnose a home repair issue if we’re not sure what’s wrong?**
 Yes.
-You can send photos and a short description via WhatsApp, and we’ll provide a free estimate within 2–4 business hours.

-**Can you help if we’re not sure what the problem is?**
-Absolutely.
-Many clients contact us unsure of the root cause.
-We diagnose the issue, explain the options, and recommend the best solution.
+Many homeowners contact us unsure of the root cause.
+We handle diagnostics, explain the issue clearly, and recommend the best repair plan.

-**What types of repairs do you specialize in?**
+**What types of home repair services do you specialize in?**
-We handle interior repairs (drywall, ceilings, flooring), kitchen & bathroom repairs, structural (light scope), exterior repairs, and water-damage restoration.
+We handle interior repairs (drywall, ceilings, flooring), kitchen & bathroom fixes, light structural repairs, exterior work, and water-damage restoration for homeowners in the Orlando area.

-**Do you repair small jobs or only large projects?**
+**Do you repair small handyman jobs, or only larger home projects?**
-We handle projects of all sizes — from small fixes to full-area restoration.
+We handle projects of all sizes — from quick fixes to full-area restoration.

-**Are your repairs long-lasting?**
+**Are your home repairs long-lasting?**
-Yes.
-We focus on permanent repairs, not temporary patches.
-Our work includes warranty support and follow-up if needed.
+Yes — we focus on permanent solutions, not temporary patches.
+All work includes workmanship support and follow-up if needed.

-**Do you handle mold or moisture-related issues?**
+**Do you repair moisture or mold-related issues?**
 We perform moisture diagnostics, replace affected materials, and restore damaged surfaces.
-Severe mold remediation (industrial-level) is referred to specialists.
+Severe or industrial-level mold remediation is referred to licensed specialists.

-**Do you work with older homes?**
+**Do you repair older homes in the Orlando area?**
 Yes.
-Older homes often need more precise restoration due to settling, outdated materials, and previous work done incorrectly.
+Older homes often require more precise restoration due to settling, outdated materials, or previous incorrect work.
 We specialize in careful, clean repairs.

-**Are structural repairs safe without full engineering?**
+**Do you handle light structural repairs?**
-We handle light structural work that does not require engineering.
-Anything requiring engineering review is communicated clearly before work begins.
+Yes — we perform light structural work that does not require an engineer.
+If a repair requires engineering review, we’ll explain it clearly before any work begins.

-**Can you match textures, paint colors, or materials?**
+**Can you match drywall textures, paint colors, or materials?**
-Yes — texture matching and color blending are part of our standard services.
+Yes — texture matching, paint blending, and material restoration are standard parts of our repair services.

 ---